microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

 Once the deployment is completed, start processing your Bot telemetry by exporting in the "conversational-km-raw" container in the "storage account" in your "Resource Group".
 To navigate the Web Ui, check the "App Service" resource in your "Resource Group".

+OPTIONAL:
+You can also download a sample dataset [here](https://csciblob.blob.core.windows.net/deploy/sample-data-unprocessed.zip) Unzip it and upload it in the "conversational-km-raw" container in the "storage account" in your "Resource Group".

 ### Architecture
 ![alt text](images/chat-architecture.png "Conversational Knowledge Mining Architecture")